txoof/jupyter_bootstrap/README.md

+# Deprecated and no longer maintaned

+This script is no longer maintained and has been replaced with [pyenv_utilities](https://github.com/txoof/pyenv_utilities).

 # Jupyter Bootstrap

 Create a virtual environment in the current directory and create a Jupyter-lab kernel for that venv.
 Optionally setup [Jupytext](https://jupytext.readthedocs.io/en/latest/) to automatically convert Jupyter Lab `.ipynb` files into flat python `.py` files.